gnmearacaun/rpios-wayfirewm-config/README.md

 sudo rm -r /usr/local/share/nvim/
 ```

 Later when you want to upgrade, go back into the neovim directory (wherever it's stashed).
-Assuming you're on the branch you want, this will rebuild from scratch and replace the current build.
+Assuming you're on the branch you want, to rebuild from scratch and replace the current build:

 ```
 git pull